gcoda/fish-phpartisan/README.md

 ## fish-phpartisan

-[//fishshell.com/](Fish shell) completion for artisan commands, even one you made yourself
+[Fish shell](//fishshell.com/) completion for artisan commands, even one you made yourself

 ### "Dirty" completions for php artisan commands.